jamidt/arXiv-harvest/README.md

 ## Requirements

-This tool uses [requests](https://github.com/requests/requests) and Python 3.5 (I tend to use type annotations).
+This tool uses [requests](https://github.com/requests/requests) and Python 3.5 (I tend to use type hints, otherwise it should be compatible to any other version of Python 3).

 ## Usage